As we light the Advent candles, I struggle to remember the order…is the correct pattern: love, joy, peace, hope…or was it love, peace, joy, hope?

-These last weeks, my little guy has been repeatedly listening to a prerecorded Christmas book that his grandpa gave him a few years ago.
+These last weeks, our son has been repeatedly listening to a prerecorded Christmas book that his Grandpa gave him a few years ago.
 We have many Christmas books, from Curious George to Eloise at the Plaza, but this particular book is actually about the Christmas story.
 When I tell him to put his books away at bedtime, it’s time for lights out, he asks me…

 “But hey, mom, can I ask you a question?”